laserpointlabs/dadms/docs/DADMS_ARCHITECTURE_SUMMARY.md

 > ## 🌐 **Built on Ambient Intelligence**
 > DADMS is not enhanced BY artificial intelligence - it exists WITHIN ambient intelligence.
 Every interaction, decision, and evolution occurs within the DAS field of intelligence that permeates the entire system.
+>
+> ### 📊 **Decision Landscapes, Not Decision Points**
+> In DADMS, decisions are not singular solutions but landscapes of options.
+The ambient intelligence illuminates multiple viable paths, each with its own benefits and trade-offs, enabling stakeholders to make truly informed selections.

 ## Overview